IN CONVERSATION

 Thankfully, I work on total ecological principles.
 But you know, when some local grown-ups try to save cows, immediately there is an accusation: “Oh my god, this is a Hindu enterprise,” therefore anti-Muslim, which is not true because, for the Muslim farmer and the Hindu farmer, that cow is equally vital for a sustainable economy.
 There is a massive assault on all the values that have provided organising principles for a sustainable India.

-My work in Navdanya involves seed saving, organic farming, and the cultural defence of those categories that allow us to live in peace with other species.
+My work with Navdanya involves seed saving, organic farming, and the cultural defence of practices that allow us to live in peace with other species.

 From which quarters do you receive maximum support, and where do you experience real change?

-Most of my support comes from women, indigenous people, small peasants, and the poor, the real forces of transformation.
+Most of my support comes from women, indigenous people, small peasants, and those living in poverty—the real forces of transformation.

-The most significant participation and change come from the poor; however, the wealthy often pretend to participate.
+The most notable participation and change come from the impoverished; however, the wealthy often pretend to participate.

 Historically, there has always been an attempt to appropriate struggles and give them another direction and dimension.
 That’s why the excluded, the poor, must maintain the leadership of their struggles and define them on their terms.

-What are your views on public figures and companies who project themselves as environmentally aligned when their lifestyle and operation are antithetical to environmental wellness?
+What are your thoughts on public figures and companies that portray themselves as environmentally conscious, despite their lifestyles and operations being in direct contradiction to environmental sustainability?

-We are reaching a severe crisis where this pretend green—talking a bit of green and greenwashing—will not work anymore.
-The environmental situation is so critical that the authentic green of the earth and the struggles of the poor who depend on it will show the way forward.
+We are reaching a severe crisis where this pretend green—talking a bit of green, and greenwashing—will not work anymore.
+The environmental situation is so critical that the earth’s authentic green and the struggles of the poor who depend on it will show the way forward.

 There are two levels at which textile becomes so cheap that someone can wear a shirt for one day and throw it away (because it’s costlier to have it cleaned or repair a button).
 First, we exploit the cotton farmers for the fibre, which is why the farmers commit suicide.
 The second is the exploitation of labour.
 Look at Walmart; they get very cheap jeans from China.